Student support: accessibility and reasonable adjustments

 If your support needs change

-If you experience a flare-up of symptoms or your support isn’t working during assessment periods, you can apply for extenuating circumstances through your MyTAP portal.
-If you’ve already provided evidence to our Student Support team – you won’t need to provide evidence again.
+- Apply for extenuating circumstances through your MyTAP portal.
+If you’ve already provided evidence to our team – you won’t need to provide evidence again.

 Disability funding